What is Hemp?

 But what is hemp and why are so many people excited about it?
 Hemp is a member of the Magnoliopsida classification grown for its fiber, seeds and hull, as well as extraction for hemp oil.

 Hemp plants grow tall and dense, and these beautiful plants have a long history of use for many applications.
 For example, hemp fiber, made from the stalks, is often used in clothing and even carpet and is cherished for its tensile strength.
 In addition, hemp bast (fiber) is often used for products such as paper or even hemp concrete, and the seeds are used in a plethora of body care and supplemental products.

-Hemp seeds and hemp seed oil (Hemp Oil) do not contain hemp extract; however, the seeds are an excellent source of fiber, magnesium and protein.
+Hemp seeds and hemp seed oil (commonly mislabeled as Hemp Oil) do not contain hemp extract; however, the seeds are an excellent source of fiber, magnesium and protein.

 Besides being useful for a number of applications, hemp is also asserted to be a sustainable and eco-friendly crop.

 What is CBD?